bespoken-samples/long-form-audio-testing/README.md

 Each is discussed in more detail below.

 ### **CSV File**
-The CSV File contains the following output:
+The CSV File is located in the `output` folder and contains the following:

 | Column | Description |
 | --- | --- |